catscoinofficial/mn-setup/README.md

 - For Ubuntu 18.04 + use this one command
 `wget https://raw.githubusercontent.com/catscoinofficial/mn-setup/master/masternode-install-ubuntu-18.04.sh`

-2. With this command you will make masternode-install.sh executable.
+2. With this command you will make masternode-install-ubuntu-16.04.sh executable.
 `sudo chmod +x masternode-install-ubuntu-16.04.sh` <br>

 - For Ubuntu 18.04+ use this: <br>